OmarMiniesy/Notes/Security/Web Application Security/WebSocket Vulnerabilities.md

 > Performing a cross-site websocket hijack.
 1. Review the handshake and check if they are vulnerable to CSRF.
 2. Check if the messages handle the user session only by cookies.
-3. Exploit using [[CSRF]] by opening a cross-site websocket request to the vulnerable site.
+3. Exploit using [[Cross Site Request Forgery (CSRF)]] by opening a cross-site websocket request to the vulnerable site.

 ---
 ### Securing WebSockets

 * Using the `wss://` [[Protocol]].
 * Hard code the URL of the websocket endpoint and don't include user-input data.
-* Protect WebSocket handshake from [[CSRF]] to avoid cross-site hijacking.
+* Protect WebSocket handshake from [[Cross Site Request Forgery (CSRF)]] to avoid cross-site hijacking.
 * Treat data recieved on both sides of the connection as unclean and handle safely.

 ---